Cost and Time Advantages of Modular Construction

 New and repurposed shipping containers represent one type of specialty build and serve as ultra-durable building blocks for all kinds of projects.
-Builds that use modified shipping containers usually feature these characteristics or some combination of them:
+Builds that use custom shipping containers usually feature these characteristics or some combination of them:

 Shipping containers may be in conditions ranging from new to retired.
 For example, a new shipping container will have made just one trip across the ocean and will be free of dents or damages.
 It will cost more to buy but need less refurbishment down the road.
 Shipping containers are also perfectly useable and can have any rust issues resolved, while hinting an environmentally friendly character with some dents showing.

 The modular construction cost advantages lead many clients to use the buildings for a range of reasons, while the time advantages of modular construction help meet tight schedules.
 The modular construction process is seamless, takes place in a controlled environment and greatly reduces the chance of any errors in measurement, mechanical or structural components.
 Modular construction is also safer for the crews and helps create a reliable schedule that skilled tradesmen appreciate.